-Creating a timeless house design that’s also modern, clean and architecturally beautiful is no mean feat, but the latest home we visited is all those things and more.
+Creating a timeless house design that’s also modern, clean and architecturally beautiful is no easy feat.
+But the latest home we visited is all those things and more.
 Multi-disciplinary interior designer and architectural consultant, Alexi George, takes us through one of her stunning new homes in the Canberra suburb of O’Connor.

 We’re sure you’ll get plenty of design inspo from this project — particularly from the design-forward joinery, designed by Alexi herself.

 “I knew the house would be a fairly simple design from an architectural perspective, so I made it a point to push the client to focus on the joinery.

 “I am a huge fan of joinery, it finishes a room and makes the whole space feel well though out and refined — it makes a space.

 “I actually designed all the joinery myself, drawing and sketching my ideas and working together with the joiner.
 The client is thrilled with the results, and so am I,” Alexi says proudly.

 Having Alexi involved from the early stages of the build proved to be very beneficial.

 “The project took 2 years.
 I was involved in the initial floor and spatial planning stage, which ended up being really important as we were able to plan out the joinery from the beginning.

 “Often architects don’t think about joinery and its requirements such as wall depths and inserts, so we were able to consider these elements on a preliminary level,” Alexi explains.

 Thinking outside the usual joinery box, Alexi says her designs proved somewhat challenging.